 Empire State building and NY Public Library.
 Great architecture.

-You are right near the Theatre District if you want to see a show. almost 6 years ago
+You are right near the Theatre District if you want to see a show. over 8 years ago